MrMisc/RustyTrialSimulator/README.md

 The user also asks for a money scheme for each trial in particular.

+More information on the additional functionalities for this programme are available @ https://github.com/MrMisc/Rust-Modern-Trial-Simulator as well.

 ## Methods | Brief description

 Methods represent a mixture of user behaviour and trial features.